bhanuwealthy/docs-helper/README.md

 ## Run image

 #### The destination folder need not be mounted, a folder name can be provided and it will be creadted accordingly.

+#### Note: There should not be a folder named 'docs' inside another parent folder of the same name
 ```
 docker build -t docs-helper .
 docker run -v <path_to_local_src>:/source -v <path_to_local_dest>:/destination docs-helper /source /destination